Belarus in Focus releases its annual review of the political situation in 2021 and its forecasts for 2022

 A review of the political events in 2021 by Belarus in Focus has an optimistic view of the Belarusian regime's continued survival for this year.
-Continued economic and political support from Russia and continued repression against dissidents should ensure political stability within the country as bolstering Belarus' president Alexander Lukashenko’s position in the face to the West's preparations for sixth sanction's package.
-Abroad, the opposition in exile continues to successfully rally support from the international community in order to increasingly isolate the regime as well as gaining domestic support for tougher measures against Lukashenko.
+Continued economic and political support from Russia and persistent repression of dissidents should ensure political stability within the country while bolstering Belarus' President Alexander Lukashenko’s position in the face of the West's preparations for the sixth sanction package.
+Abroad, the opposition in exile continues to successfully rally support from the international community in order to isolate the regime as well as gain domestic backing for tougher measures against Lukashenko.

 Belarus role in European security